Pollution in Korea: Air pollution

 North Korea mainly uses low-quality coal and wood as its main fuel and burns household waste to heat and cook, which is expected to expose it to considerable air pollution during the winter months.
 The World Health Organization (WHO) announced that the death rate from air pollution in North Korea is the highest in the world.
 The current status of air pollution in North Korea is estimated to vary greatly depending on air pollutants and regions.
 In the case of industrial districts, air pollution seems to be quite serious because air pollution regulations or pollution treatment devices are underdeveloped, or pollution treatment facilities are not operating properly due to a lack of electricity and parts.
 Also, air pollutants emitted a lot from coal combustion, which is the main energy source in North Korea, the concentration tends to be high mainly in densely populated metropolitan areas and industrial districts.
-The World Health Organization (WHO) reported that the death rate from home and background air pollution per 100,000 people in North Korea was 238.4, indicating that the use of air pollution multi-emissions fuel has a significant negative impact on the health of North Koreans.
+The WHO reported that the death rate from home and background air pollution per 100,000 people in North Korea was 238.4, indicating that the use of air pollution multi-emissions fuel has a significant negative impact on the health of North Koreans.